flxzt/rnote/README.md

 ```

 Then the sheets can be exported as an SVG or PDF and can be re-imported into the newest version of Rnote.

+# Credits
+- Thanks to all the translators and their contributions!
+- [Freesound](https://freesound.org/) is the source for the pen sounds.
+The individual sounds are credited in `sounds/Licenses.md`
+- [Rough.js](https://roughjs.com/) provided the algorithms for implementation of Rnote's rough shapes.
+- [Pizarra](https://pizarra.categulario.tk/en/) is a innovative drawing app with advanced shaping and featuring a infinite zoom.
+It is a great inspiration of the architecture of Rnote.
+Go check it out!

 ## Screenshots